yfhuang88/CrudeOilBlending/README.md

 mkdir -p data
 python -m CrudeOilBlending input.json
 ```
 The sample input.json file is provided below.
 Feeder oil stream and volume can be updated as desired.
-Note that feeder oil stream can only be chosen from the streams included in main.py.
+Note that feeder oil stream can only be chosen from the streams included in the MapFromRealNameToWebsiteName dictionary in main.py.
+To include a new stream, add its full name and website name to the dictionary.
 ```bash
 "Oil" : ["Rainbow", "Bow River North", "Fosterton"], "Volume" : [100, 50, 50],